rust-console/gba/book/src-bak/03-volatile_destination.md

 If you wanna see these types and methods with a full docs write up you should check the GBA crate's source.

-## Volatile ASM

-In addition to some memory locations being volatile, it's also possible for inline assembly to be declared volatile.
-This is basically the same idea, "hey just do what I'm telling you, don't get smart about it".

-Normally when you have some `asm!` it's basically treated like a function, there's inputs and outputs and the compiler will try to optimize it so that if you don't actually use the outputs it won't bother with doing those instructions.
-However, `asm!` is basically a pure black box, so the compiler doesn't know what's happening inside at all, and it can't see if there's any important side effects going on.

-An example of an important side effect that doesn't have output values would be putting the CPU into a low power state while we want for the next VBlank.
-This lets us save quite a bit of battery power.
-It requires some setup to be done safely (otherwise the GBA won't ever actually wake back up from the low power state), but the `asm!` you use once you're ready is just a single instruction with no return value.
-The compiler can't tell what's going on, so you just have to say "do it anyway".

-Note that if you use a linker script to include any ASM with your Rust program (eg: the `crt0.s` file that we setup in the "Development Setup" section), all of that ASM is "volatile" for these purposes.
-Volatile isn't actually a _hardware_ concept, it's just an LLVM concept, and the linker script runs after LLVM has done its work.